observeinc/terraform-provider-observe/docs/index.md

 You must provide a customer ID and valid credentials in order to interact with the Observe API.

+Furthermore, you must configure the proper domain value based on where your observe tenant is deployed.
+See [Observe Regions](../../common-topics/ObserveRegions.md) to determine the proper value for your Observe domain.

 The provider can either be configured explicitly through parameters or through environment variables.
 Explicit configuration always takes precedence over environment variables: